yu-i-i/overleaf-cep/README.md

   <a href="#license">License</a>
 </p>

+## OpenLeaf Hardening Fork

+This fork is maintained by **Wissam Harib** as **OpenLeaf**, a private trusted-collaborator deployment of Overleaf Extended Community Edition for academic writing and review.

+The hardening work focuses on safer defaults for small private deployments: bounded sandboxed compile containers, explicit TeX image allow-lists, external URL import disabled by default, anonymous write-sharing safeguards, and deployment guidance for running OpenLeaf on an isolated server or dedicated VM.

+OpenLeaf does not claim public SaaS-grade isolation or absolute security.
+It is intended for known collaborators, manually managed accounts, and carefully backed up private deployments.

 <img src="doc/screenshot.png" alt="A screenshot of a project being edited in Overleaf Extended Community Edition">
 <p align="center">
   Figure 1: A screenshot of a project being edited in Overleaf Extended Community Edition.